RsyncProject/rsync/rsync.1.md

       contents will have been verified when it was created.

     This option may help an under-powered client server if the extra pattern matching is slowing things down on a huge transfer.
-It can also be used to work around a bug in the verification logic, possibly after using the [`--list-only`](#opt) option combined with [`--trust-sender`](#opt) to look over the full file list.
+It can also be used to work around a currently-unknown bug in the verification logic, possibly after using the [`--list-only`](#opt) option to approve the file list.

 0.  `--copy-as=USER[:GROUP]`